whymir/whymir.github.io/_posts/2024-07-21-The-Amazing-CyberHunt-Writeup.md

 This write-up documents our journey through The Amazing Cyber Hunt 2024 as team **RE:UN10N Jr**, comprising myself (whymir), Sara (ssi51), and Firdaus (vicevirus).
 We tackled various challenges with determination and teamwork.

-I want to extend a heartfelt thanks to Mr. Ashraff for believing in me and providing us with the opportunity to represent our team in this competition.
-His support and encouragement were instrumental in carrying forward the **RE:UN10N Jr** name throughout the event.

 ## Files

 All challenge are given.
 Refer to this [link](https://pixeldrain.com/u/Cy7ZxjJa).